diacode/diacode-website/source/blog/2016-01-18-trello-clone-with-phoenix-and-react-pt-4.html.markdown

 ```

-I case there is any kind of registration errors we also need to update the new
+In case there is any kind of registration errors we also need to update the new
 state with them so they can be displayed to the user.
 Let's add them in the ```registration``` reducer: